klaasnicolaas/python-nednl/README.md

 ## About

 A Python package that allows you to retrieve data via the [API][api] of the [National Energy Dashboard][ned].
-A data portal with datasets about the gas and electricity supply in the Netherlands.
+A data portal with datasets about the gas and electricity providing / consuming in the Netherlands.

 ## Installation